 As stated in the Tri-Council Policy Statement1, health research may entail risks to participants and others.
 These risks can be trivial or profound, physical or psychological, individual or social.
-Ethical principles and guidelines played an important role in advancing the pursuit of knowledge while protecting and respecting research participants in order to try to prevent such occurrences.
-In 2011-12, the Authority focused on developmental activities, such as establishing two subcommittees of the HREB (one to review clinical trials and the other to review all other health research) and provided quality ethical review for health research conducted in Newfoundland and Labrador.
-The Authority required that Canadian and internationally accepted legal, ethical and regulatory principles affording protection of research participants governed the processes for HREB review and continued oversight of human health research.
+Ethical principles and guidelines play an important role in advancing the pursuit of knowledge while protecting and respecting research participants in order to try to prevent such occurrences.
+Over the course of 2011-2014, the Authority will provide quality ethical review for health research conducted in Newfoundland and Labrador to achieve this end.

-As of July 1, 2011 (the date of proclamation of the Act) the HREBs reviewed and evaluated research proposals to ensure conformity with accepted scientific and ethical standards and applicable regulations and promoted the responsible conduct of research.
+In meeting this objective, the HREB (and any other approved research ethics body) shall require that Canadian and internationally accepted legal, ethical and regulatory principles affording protection of research participants shall govern the processes for review and continued oversight of human health research.
+The HREB shall evaluate a research proposal to ensure conformity with accepted scientific and ethical standards, and applicable regulations to promote the responsible conduct of research.